-This depends on the age and the nature of the information.
+Removal of information on your credit report depends on the age and the nature of the information.
 Generally speaking, while the account is open and you are making regular repayments, it will stay on your report.

-But when it comes to negative information, there are set time frames for how long it can stay on your report – regardless of whether it’s an open account or not.
-How long the mark stays on, depends on the information.
+But when it comes to negative information, there are set time frames for how long it can stay on your report regardless of whether it’s an open account or not.
+How long the mark stays on depends on the information.

 Here are some of the main ones:

 |Late payments||6 years|

 |Defaulted debts||6 years|

 |Debt Relief Orders||6 years|